Horance94/Horance/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Biomedical signal processing
+  - Non-invasive neurosensing technology
-  - Noninvasive neural activity monitoring
+  - Cardiovascular monitoring
   - Wearables

 # Education to show in About widget